-In these months of intense tours throughout the country, visiting many communities, contact and dialogue with my Party and the entire citizenry, I have met with the Mexico of just claims, old grievances and new demands; the Mexico of hopes, the one that demands answers, the one that can no longer wait.
+In these months of intense tours throughout the country, visiting many communities, contact, and dialogue with my Party and the entire citizenry, I have met with the Mexico of just claims, old grievances, and new demands; the Mexico of hopes, the one that demands answers, the one that can no longer wait.

 That is the Mexico that calls us today; that is the Mexico that summons my conscience; that is the Mexico to which we will give security, to which we will give direction in the new stage of change.

-I see a Mexico of indigenous communities, which can no longer wait for the demands of justice, dignity and progress; of indigenous communities that have the great strength of their cohesion, of their culture and of which they are willing to believe, to participate, to build new horizons.
+I see a Mexico of indigenous communities, which can no longer wait for the demands of justice, dignity and progress; of indigenous communities that have the great strength of their cohesion, of their culture, and of which they are willing to believe, to participate, to build new horizons.

-I see a Mexico of peasants who still do not have the answers they deserve.
+I see a Mexico of peasants who still does not have the answers they deserve.
 I have seen an impoverished, indebted countryside, but I have also seen a field with the capacity to react, to pay off if the right incentives are established and ingrained.

 I see a change in the field; a field with a great productive vocation; a field that is called to play a decisive role in the new stage of progress for our country.

-I see a Mexico of workers who can not find the jobs or the wages they demand; but I also see a Mexico of workers who have decidedly joined the productive effort, and to whom we must respond with jobs, training, training and better salaries.
+I see a Mexico of workers who can not find the jobs or the wages they demand; but I also see a Mexico of workers who have decidedly joined the productive effort, and to whom we must respond with jobs, training, training, and better salaries.

-I see a Mexico of women who still do not have the opportunities that belong to them; women with great capacity, a great capacity to enrich our economic, political and social life.
+I see a Mexico of women who still does not have the opportunities that belong to them; women with great capacity, a great capacity to enrich our economic, political and social life.
 Women in sum who demand fuller, fairer participation in Mexico today.

-A Mexico of teachers and teachers, of university students, of researchers, who ask for recognition to their professional life, who ask for the elevation of their income and more favourable conditions for the yield of their academic fruits; technicians looking for opportunities to contribute their best effort.
+A Mexico of teachers and teachers, of university students, of researchers, who ask for recognition to their professional life, who ask for the elevation of their income and more favorable conditions for the yield of their academic fruits; technicians looking for opportunities to contribute their best effort.